 Itching (medically called pruritus; plural-pruritis) can be acute (sudden onset – lasting for a short duration of < 6 weeks) or chronic (has been present on and off, or continuously for > 6 weeks).

 Itching can be localized (in particular parts of the body) or generalized (all over the body).
-For localized itching, a skin problem (dermatological disorder or disease) is usually the cause, however in generalized itching cases, one may need to investigate for non-skin causes (due to diseases in other organs – also called systemic causes).
+For localized itching, a skin problem (dermatological disorder or disease) is usually the cause, however in generalized itching, one may need to investigate for non-skin causes (due to diseases in other organs – systemic causes).